 Silent Valley National Park is spread across Palakkad, Malappuram Districts of Kerala State & Nilagiris District of Tamilnadu, in India.
 It’s a tropical moist evergreen forest.

 Lion-tailed Macaque, endemic to the Western Ghats.

 The Kunti puzha (Kunti River) runs through the entire length of 15 kilometers of the park from north to south and then into the Bharathapuzha.
-Silent Valley receives most of the rainfall in Monsoon season, from June to September.
+This valley receives most of the rainfall in Monsoon season, from June to September.
 During the North West Monsoon season months of October and November, Valley receives moderate rainfall.

 Silent Valley is part of Western Ghats and is rich in flora and fauna.
 16 bird species has been listed as threatened or restricted.
-There is an estimated 138 species of birds in Silent Valley.
+There is an estimated 138 species of birds in this Valley.v

-A minimum of 24 species of Mammals are found in Silent Valley including many threatened species.
+A minimum of 24 species of Mammals are found in the valley including many threatened species.
 Bats,rats,mice, etc, count to 9 species.
 There are 730 insects identified in Silent Valley National Park, as per last count.

 Silent Valley National Park is in Palakkad and Malapuram districts of Kerala state, which is well connected by road, rail and flight services to other parts of the country.
 “Palakkad Junction” is nearest major railway station.
 Cochin, Kozhikode and Coimbatore airports are the nearest airports to the Park.